PraveshKumar007/Task_for_review/README.md

 **Example:** Similar to a traffic control system that manages the movement of vehicles between different routes, Istio manages traffic between microservices.

-### 2.10 CURL
-**Definition:** CURL is a command-line tool used to make HTTP requests for interacting with services or testing endpoints.

-**Example:** Like calling a phone number to check if a service is available, you use cURL to check if your application is running by hitting an endpoint.

 ---